Animal activist in Wuhan happy to be back to routine rescues

 "The litter box would be full.
 So the cat had no place to poop.
 But when you had finished all your work and when this dog or cat had been saved from death because of your effort, you would feel very fulfilled in your heart," he added.

-Du said the work he and the team benefited the whole community, not just the pet owners and their animals.
+Du said the work benefited the whole community, not just the pet owners and their animals.

 "While helping the owner of the animal, we also helped the whole compound by maintaining its hygiene," Du said.